Vegan Peanut Noodles Recipe

 Red and green cabbage, crisp cucumbers, bell peppers and juicy tomatoes all bring their unique flavors and textures to the dish.
 However this is a recipe to build on, it really changes from day to day depending on what vegetables are having a moment.

 I love adding sliced radishes into the mix and a handful of broccoli slaw if I have it in the fridge that day.
-Jicama would make a lovely crisp addition too, so get creative and feel free to experiment with some of your favorites here.
+Jicama makes a lovely crisp addition too, so get creative and feel free to experiment with some of your favorites here.
+Mung beans anyone?

-Can I Make Vegan Peanut Noodles Without Soy Sauce ?
+Can I Make Peanut Sauce Without Soy Sauce ?

 Absolutely, you can use coco aminos instead of soy, just remember to adjust seasonings with a pinch of sea salt to your likeness.

 Make it Spicy:

 How to Make Vegan Peanut Noodles with Ramen & Tofu:

 - Cook your noodles in advance, slice the veggies and mix up the sauce.
 Store in separate containers in the refrigerator, yes including the noodles and the sauce.

 I’m not sure if these are Thai or Chinese noodle bowls, all I know is that they are some kind of delicious fusion you need to have in your life on a regular basis.
 What a fun way to get lots of fresh veggies in the belly.
 Let’s do this kids!